kakaroto/Beyond20/docs/features.md

   * Only material components if needed
   * No components
 * Prefix to display with spell components during an attack
-* Roll20 tab specific options
+* VTT tab specific options
   * Select a tab to send all rolls to
-  * Select the campaign to send the rolls to
+  * Select the campaign (Roll2) or world (FVTT) to send the rolls to
-  * Send rolls to all Roll20 tabs
+  * Send rolls to All tabs, Only Roll20 Tabs, Only FVTT Tabs
 * D&D Beyond character specific options
   * Custom roll dice formula bonus
   * Custom damage dice formula bonus